Anticoagulants (Blood thinning drugs)

 If you have a new or different medical problem then you should consult your GP and establish an underlying diagnosis before diving.
 If it is a self-limiting illness, such as a cold/flu, you should return to diving when you feel well again and not before due to risk of barotrauma.

-If you have a new medical problem that you are unsure if you are safe to dive with then please fill out our Fitness to Dive Form.
+If you have a new medical problem that you are unsure if you are safe to dive with then please arrange a telephone consultation with one of our diving doctors.
+(Here)

 Some medications are worth mentioning specifically.